CERN: Current complex

 CERN operates a network of seven accelerators and two decelerators, and some additional small accelerators.
-Each machine in the chain increases the energy of particle beams before delivering them to experiments or to the next more powerful accelerator (the decelerators naturally decrease the energy of particle beams before delivering them to experiments or further accelerators/decelerators).
+Each machine in the chain increases the energy of particle beams before delivering them to experiments or to the next more powerful accelerator.
+The decelerators naturally decrease the energy of particle beams before delivering them to experiments or further accelerators/decelerators.
+Before an experiment is able to use the network of accelerators, it must be approved by the various Scientific Committees of CERN.
 Currently (as of 2022) active machines are the LHC accelerator and: